mariamoraan/front-challenge-ej1/readme.txt

 User story: I can still access all button attributes User story (optional): Show button in a similar way like the design or use Storybook.
 Otherwise, showing the button in multiple states is enough
 Icon: https://google.github.io/material-design-icons/

+Types: outline / text
+To disable box-shadow: disableshadow
+To disable button: disabled
+To put an icon on the left: starticon="name_of_google_icon" Example: starticon="favorite_border" To put an icon on the right: endicon="name_of_google_icon" Example: endicon="favorite_border"
+Sizes: size="[sm/md/lg]"
+Colors: color="[danger/warning/secondary]"